not-nexus/shelf/docs/api/metadata.md

 ----

-The following is an example of a PUT/POST request for a particular metadata item.
+The following is an example of a PUT/POST request for a particular metadata item (reminder immutable is defaulted to false if not present).
 The only difference between a POST and a PUT is that the latter will update existing mutable items.

     POST /bucket-name/artifact/hello-world/_meta/tag2 HTTP/1.1
     Authorization: supersecuretoken=

-    {"immutable": false, "value": "edit this stuff"}
+    {"value": "edit this stuff"}

 And the response..